Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Vertical Scaling: Increase instance size (scale up / down)
 * Horizontal Scaling: Increase number of instances (scale out / in)
 * High Availability:
-  * usually goes hand in hand with horizontal scaling
+  * Usually goes hand in hand with horizontal scaling
   * Run instances for the same application across multi AZ
     * Auto Scaling Group multi AZ
     * Load Balancer multi AZ
+  * The goal of high availability is to survive a data center loss
+  * The high availability can be passive(exp.
+RDS Multi AZ)
+  * The high availability can be active(for horizontal scaling)

 ### Scalability vs Elasticity vs Agility